skellis46/slipbox/embodied structures and patterns of film.md

 ---

-Barker talks about her detailed analysis of sound and image to "reveal certain patterns of texture, space, and rhythm enacted by films and viewers."[@barker_tactile_2009 p.4] She suggests that by attending to these "embodied structures and patterns"[p.4] it's possible to create a "sensually formed" understanding of meaning between the bodies of film and viewers.
+Barker talks about her detailed analysis of sound and image to "reveal certain patterns of texture, space, and rhythm enacted by films and viewers."[@barker_tactile_2009 p.4] She suggests that by attending to these "embodied structures and patterns"[p.4] it is possible to create a "sensually formed" understanding of meaning between the bodies of film and viewers.

 _questions & thoughts:_